 Melinda Greenblatt, Director of Library Services, is excited about the new space as well.
 The second floor of the community center will connect to the library through what is now a storage closet.
 As Ms. Greenblatt explains, “The second floor of the community center will be a continuation of the adult reading area of the library.
 It can also be multi-purposed.
 It is being designed to have a variety of nooks and crannies where people can go and use their laptops.
 There will be additional display areas for art shows or Historical Society exhibitions along the walls.”
 According to Ms. Greenblatt, the current design includes a catwalk of sorts, overlooking the first floor.
 There will also be a staircase from the second floor to the outside so that there will be no need to go through the library to get to the space.

-Currently, the exterior work on the building is done and the interior has been gutted, asbestos removed and is ready to be finished.
+Currently, the exterior work, like roof installation, on the building is done and the interior has been gutted, asbestos removed and is ready to be finished.
+The Commercial Metal Roofing Installation was done perfectly and matched the building’s exteriors.
+See our website for all asbestos roof replacement information.
 According to Phil Zegarelli, an optimistic time frame for completion could be as early as late December of this year, but construction rarely gets done on time so it could be next spring before its doors will open to the public.